When it comes to self-esteem, beauty is serious business

-It is planted in the minds of young girls of colour, invading their most private spaces.
+It is planted in the minds of young girls of color, invading their most private spaces.
 Growing up, British-Nigerian writer Renni Eddo-Lodge writes:

-At The Body Shop we know that to evolve as a brand that empowers girls of colour, we must understand what it means to feel truly represented.
+At The Body Shop we know that to evolve as a brand that empowers women and girls from Black, Indigenous, and POC communities we must understand what it means to feel truly represented.

 SO, WHAT DO WE DO?

 Then, we need to listen, learn and do better.
 That’s why on International Day of the Girl we’re giving the floor to some of our colleagues.
-This will be the beginning of an ongoing conversation about what The Body Shop gets right (and wrong) when it comes to improving the lives of women and girls of colour.
+This will be the beginning of an ongoing conversation about what The Body Shop gets right (and wrong) when it comes to improving the lives of women and girls from the BIPOC community.

 “My hair was very different from the other girls.
 When I used to say to my white friends I’m washing my hair as a kid, they’d be like, ‘Ok see you in an hour.’
 And I’d be like, ‘Nooo… I‘m washing my hair – this is an all-day thing.’

 “I have always been passionate about inclusivity and diversity.
 I think an inclusive culture goes beyond representation, it means a brand invests time and money into educating teams and the consumers about different cultures.
 For example, when The Body Shop were developing a new haircare line I had to get involved.
 So much haircare is developed around Eurocentric hair.
 I don't shampoo my hair every day and if I did it would probably fall out!

 Haircare isn’t shampoo, condition and treat for everyone.